wangjiawen2013/charton/README.md

 [![Build Status](https://github.com/wangjiawen2013/charton/actions/workflows/ci.yml/badge.svg)](https://github.com/wangjiawen2013/charton/actions)
 [![License](https://img.shields.io/badge/license-Apache2.0-blue.svg)](LICENSE)

-**Charton** is a powerful, **Open Core** plotting library for Rust that provides first-class, native support for [Polars](https://github.com/pola-rs/polars), and offers an API similar to Python's [Altair](https://altair-viz.github.io/), making it easy for users familiar with declarative, instruction-based plotting to migrate.
+**Charton** is a powerful plotting library for Rust that provides first-class, native support for [Polars](https://github.com/pola-rs/polars), and offers an API similar to Python's [Altair](https://altair-viz.github.io/), making it easy for users familiar with declarative, instruction-based plotting to migrate.
 It also allows you to leverage existing mature visualization ecosystems, such as Altair and [Matplotlib](https://matplotlib.org).
 By seamlessly integrating with [evcxr_jupyter](https://github.com/evcxr/evcxr), Charton facilitates the creation of informative and aesthetically pleasing visualizations interactively, making it especially well-suited for exploratory data analysis.

 ## 🌟 Who Charton is For?
 - **Data Scientists:** Generate visualizations directly in Rust after data processing-no more context-switching to Python.